Tio-Magic-Company/Toy-Modal-SFT-and-RL-Library/README.md

 PEFT trainer path, Transformers sampler path, HTTP gateway contract, cookbook framework, examples, and Marimo tutorial series are in place.

-Current evidence:

-- `PYTHONDONTWRITEBYTECODE=1 python -m pytest` has passed locally with the no-credential unit suite.
-- The latest checked-in tiny-model Modal PEFT/Transformers `modal-direct` baseline is `dev_notes/validation_reports/modal-peft-20260527T163656Z/modal_parity_20260527T163730Z.json` with 19 passes and 0 failures.

-Do not treat that baseline as evidence for large-model quality, performance, deployed HTTP gateway parity, or production artifact lifecycle behavior.

 ## Quickstart